reebxu459/reebxu459/README.md

 🏸 **Athletics**: Ever seen a program play badminton?
 Well, not only does `r3b3cca_xu` play badminton, it's got 4-time national runner-up titles and 2 provincial titles.

 🧠 **Lifelong Learner**: `r3b3cca_xu` never stops learning.
-She absorbs knowledge like a sponge, though admittedly, she can be clumsy and forgetful, she's usually very sharp.
+She absorbs knowledge like a sponge, though admittedly, she can be clumsy and forgetful, she's one hell of a hard worker.
 She's almost... humanlike.

 ### Installation
 Send an email with the following subject line to **r25xu@uwaterloo.ca** for fresh ideas, a dose of creativity, and an AWESOME intern: